togiberlin/ui-ux-designer-roadmap/README.md

 The more Peter goes through the Hook cycle, the firmer his dependence on Instagram becomes.
 Now, after 2 years of usage, he can't imagine a life without using Instagram.
 Using Instagram has become a deeply embedded habit.

-## Unifying Everything into a Cohesive UX Vision: Mel Edwards Customer Experience Map
+## Unifying Everything Into a Cohesive UX Vision: The Customer Experience Map
 Let's recall what we've learned so far:
 - Persuasive technology, behavioral economics, digital paternalism and nudges are everywhere.
 We are constantly hammered by them.
 You understand, why you e.g. wasted lots of time on social media. **It's not your fault** - it's all thanks to well executed **UX patterns**.
 - Humans aren't always rational.
 Humans have a **slow**, conscious, deliberate thinking mode; and a **fast**, intuitive thinking mode.